saifalie0907/Granite-GDP-Capstone/README.md

 ### 🪄 Granite Summary
 🌍 Granite Global Economic Summary:
  1. **Global GDP Trends Summary**:
-   - The dataset provided offers a snapshot of GDP per capita for various regions and countries, with years ranging from 2022 to 2023.
+   - The dataset provided offers a snapshot of GDP for various regions and countries, with years ranging from 2022 to 2023.
-   - There is a significant variation in GDP per capita values, reflecting the diverse economic development levels across the world.
+   - There is a significant variation in GDP values, reflecting the diverse economic development levels across the world.
-   - Some countries, like Afghanistan (AFG) and American Samoa (ASM), have relatively lower GDP per capita, indicating less developed economies.
+   - Some countries, like Afghanistan (AFG) and American Samoa (ASM), have relatively lower GDP, indicating less developed economies.
-   - In contrast, regions like the "Africa Eastern and Southern" (AFE) and the "Antarctica" (if it were included, not present here) show considerably higher GDP per capita values, suggesting more developed economies within those regions.
+   - In contrast, regions like the "Africa Eastern and Southern" (AFE) and the "Antarctica" (if it were included, not present here) show considerably higher GDP values, suggesting more developed economies within those regions.

 2. **Income Distribution Insights**:
    - **Regional Disparity**: The data highlights substantial income disparities between regions.
-For instance, the "Africa Eastern and Southern" (AFE) has a GDP per capita around 1.236163e+12 USD, which is significantly higher than Afghanistan (AFG) at 1.450216e+10 USD, illustrating vast differences in economic development.
+For instance, the "Africa Eastern and Southern" (AFE) has a GDP around 1.236163e+12 USD, which is significantly higher than Afghanistan (AFG) at 1.450216e+10 USD, illustrating vast differences in economic development.
    - **Within-Region Variation**: Even within a broader region like Africa, there's a considerable gap between "Africa Eastern and Southern" (AFE) and "Africa Western and Central" (AFW), indicating varied income levels within the same continent.
-   - **Country-Specific Insights**: Albania (ALB) and Algeria (DZA) show similar GDP per capita values, suggesting comparable economic standing.
-Meanwhile, Angola (AGO) has a considerably higher GDP per capita, showcasing income variation among countries with similar development stages.
+   - **Country-Specific Insights**: Albania (ALB) and Algeria (DZA) show similar GDP values, suggesting comparable economic standing.
+Meanwhile, Angola (AGO) has a considerably higher GDP, showcasing income variation among countries with similar development stages.

 3. **GDP Change in Recent Years**:
    - The dataset provides a cross-sectional view rather than a longitudinal one, making it challenging to discern exact changes over recent years.
-   - However, assuming the 'Year' column indicates the reference year for the GDP per capita value, we can infer that some countries, like Albania (ALB) and Algeria (DZA), might have experienced growth if their values
+   - However, assuming the 'Year' column indicates the reference year for the GDP value, we can infer that some countries, like Albania (ALB) and Algeria (DZA), might have experienced growth if their values

 ### 🗂️ Granite Classification
 📊 Granite Country Classification: